MicrosoftDocs/power-platform/power-platform/guidance/coe/cli/sample-docker-install.md

   - Powerplatform
 ---

-# Sample Docker Install
+# Sample Docker install

-The following captures the results of a sample docker install on Linux
+The following captures the results of a sample docker install on Linux.

 ![Docker Install](./media/install-docker.svg)